 LeadsBridge: This integration allows you to bridge the gap between Facebook Ads and HubSpot, it sends information between HubSpot and Facebook Ads to improve your marketing and retargeting efforts.
 You can sync smart lists from HubSpot with Custom Audience targeting inside of Facebook to reach specific lists of users with your ads.
 The integration is free for customers of both HubSpot and LeadsBridge.
 Find out more: https://www.hubspot.com/integrations/leadsbridge

 - Direct Mail integration (!?)

-Enthusem: I’ve talked a lot about email and the struggle between distributing your content to as many people as possible vs maintaining a good deliverability reputation, and maybe this can help.
+Enthusem: I’ve talked a lot about email and the struggle between distributing your content to as many people as possible vs maintaining a good deliverability reputation, and maybe this new marketing automation tool can help.
 Enthusem is a direct mail integration which distributes physical, printed mail to recipients based on digital workflows and triggers inside HubSpot.
 This allows you to automate offline marketing and guarantees your place inside their letterbox.
 What's more Enthusem places a send receipt for the direct mail piece into the contact timeline!
 Find out more: https://www.hubspot.com/product-updates/enthusem

 PS: If you missed it, do take a look at our recent webinar with HubSpot's Dan Tyre - the inventor of "Smarketing" to learn more about sales and marketing alignment.